Frequently Asked Questions About

 Do I need to install successive versions of NYC, or can I skip several versions?

 Each NYC setup file is a stand-alone installation that requires no previous versions to be loaded.
+So you can install any version you wish without concern about skipping versions.

 How do I create a desktop icon for NYC so I can run it without using the Start menu?